-The most accessible and easiest way to incorporate apple cider vinegar into your diet is by diluting anywhere from one teaspoon to two tablespoons in a glass of water.
-You can also incorporate it into what you might already be eating every day.
-I like adding it to smoothies and drizzling it over vegetables (delicious with smashed cucumbers and salt) or salads.
-Of course, if its pungency makes you hesitant to drink it on its own, you can buy one of many drinking vinegar products now on the market.
-We love these tasty and handy vinegar shots by Vermont Village that we can take anywhere.
-And we also enjoy BluePrint’s refreshing Ginger Maple Tonic made with 2 teaspoons of unfiltered apple cider vinegar.
+The easiest way to consume is to simply incorporate apple cider vinegar into what you might already be eating every day.
+We like drizzling it into smoothies, using it as a base for Dill Pickles, adding it to strawberry jam, or drizzling it over vegetables or chicken, like in this Cider-Mustard Glaze.
+Of course, if its pungency makes you hesitant to drink it on its own, you can buy one of many drinking vinegar products now on the market, like those from Trader Joe's.

 Bottom Line: Don't Think It's a Dream Elixir